 - 4.1.
-A Fund may invest up to 20% of net assets in shares and/or debt securities issued by the same body where the investment policy of the Fund is to replicate an index which satisfies the criteria set out in the Central Bank Rules and is recognised by the Central Bank. - 4.2.
+A Fund other than an Authorised Money Market Fund may invest up to 20% of net assets in shares and/or debt securities issued by the same body where the investment policy of the Fund is to replicate an index which satisfies the criteria set out in the Central Bank Rules and is recognised by the Central Bank. - 4.2.
 The limit in 4.1 may be raised to 35%, and applied to a single issuer, where this is justified by exceptional market conditions.